Midlands on the Move: Emmeline Hartley interview Part 2

 MM: It’s great to hear you still maintained the flavour, and attitude, of a Midlands production.

 EH: Yes, my approach and attitude to making films, like fundraising for example, is to think very outside the box.
-I think there are some limitations that come with learning or intellectualising everything before getting stuck in, and I managed to avoid that by throwing myself in the deep end and figuring it out along the way.
+I think there are some limitations that come with learning or intellectualising everything before getting stuck in, and when I started producing I managed to avoid that by throwing myself in the deep end and figuring it out along the way.
 That means obviously I’ve had my share of mistakes and difficulties, but I’m good at finding creative solutions, and turning limitations into opportunities.
 It’s sometimes like playing a game without knowing the rules, because I might ask questions that others might see as an overstep, but that’s what unlocks doors.
-But, and I think this is in true Midlands style, I make sure to always go above and beyond in what I can give back to others, as I wouldn’t have achieved anything without incredible support from others.
+But, and I think this is in true Midlands style, I make sure to always go above and beyond in what I can give back to others, as I wouldn’t have achieved anything without incredible support from them.

 MM: So what’s up next for the film?